-Domain name system servers (DNS servers) are a collective of four server types that compose the DNS lookup process.
+Domain name system servers (DNS servers or DNS nameservers) are a collective of four server types that compose the “DNS lookup” process.
 They include the resolving name server, root name servers, top-level domain (TLD) name servers, and authoritative name servers.
-For simplicity, we’ll only detail the specifics on the resolver server.
+To get a better understanding, let’s detail the specifics of each of these servers:

 In regard to DNS, the most prominent threats are two-fold: